-Nominees sta Nominees standing for election by holders of common stock: Kevin C. Daly, Ph.D., Gary Hemandez, Jack Johnson, Dr. Hartmut Marwitz, Gregory A. Miner, John W. Seazholtz, Joel Slutzky, Thomas L. Thomas and Paul E. Wright. ☐ FOR ☐ WITHHOLD AUTHORITY to vote for all nominees listed below (Instruction: above.)
-To withhold authority to o vote for any individual no minee, write that nominee's nan ne in the space provided 2.
-Approval of the amendment of the bylaws of Iteris to change the size of the Board of Directors to not less than seven members nor more than eleven members, with the exact number to be set at eleven directors until changed within the foregoing limits by resolution of the Board of the stockholders. □ FOR ☐ AGAINST □ ABSTAIN 3.
-Ratification of f McGladrey & Pullen, L LP as the independent audit ors of Iteris for the fiscal year end ling March 31, 2006. □ FOR ☐ AGAINST □ ABSTAIN K HERE FO OR ADDRESS ( CHANGE AND INDICAT E NEW ADDRESS K HERE IF F YOU PLAN TO ATTEND THE MEETIN NG ture: Dat Date ture: Date: rators, trustees, etc., should give ould indicate his or her title.) full title as such.
-If the stockhold
+1. Election of Directors Gregory A. M Nominees standing for election by holders of common stock: Kevin C. Daly, Gary Hernandez, Jack Johnson, Dr. Hartmut Marwitz, Gregory A. Miner, John W. Seazholtz, Joel Slutzky, Thomas L. Thomas and Paul E. Wright. □ FOR ☐ FOR ☐ WITHHOLD AUTHORITY to vote for all nominees listed below (Instruction: above.)
+(Instruction: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided above.)
+2. Approval of the amendment of the bylaws to change the size of the Board of Directors to not less than seven members nor more than eleven members. □ FOR ☐ AGAINST □ ABSTAIN 3.
+Ratification of Ratification of McGladrey & Pullen, LLP as the independent auditors of Iteris for the fiscal year ending March 31, 2006. □ FOR ☐ AGAINST □ ABSTAIN K HER E FOR ADDRESS (CHANGE AND INDICAT E NEW ADDRESS K HER E IF YOU PLAN TO O ATTEND THE MEETIN NG ture: Dat e ture: Dat e: Proxy r nust be signed exact a duly authorized o ctly as your name appears hereon.
+Executors, administ alf of the corporation and she e: full title as such.
+If the stoc